automl/mdp-playground/README.md

 # MDP Playground
-A python package to inject low-level dimensions of difficulties in RL environments.
+A python package to inject low-level dimensions of hardness in RL environments.
 There are toy environments to design and debug RL agents.
-And complex environment wrappers for Atari and Mujoco to test robustness to these dimensions in complex environments.
+And complex environment wrappers for Gym environments (inclduing Atari and Mujoco) to test robustness to these dimensions in complex environments.

 ## Getting started
 There are 4 parts to the package:
-1) **Toy Environments**: The base toy Environment in [`mdp_playground/envs/rl_toy_env.py`](mdp_playground/envs/rl_toy_env.py) implements the toy environment functionality, including discrete and continuous environments, and is parameterised by a `config` dict which contains all the information needed to instantiate the required MDP.
-Please see [`example.py`](example.py) for some simple examples of how to use the MDP environments in the package.
+1) **Toy Environments**: The base toy Environment in [`mdp_playground/envs/rl_toy_env.py`](mdp_playground/envs/rl_toy_env.py) implements the toy environment functionality, including discrete and continuous environments, and is parameterised by a `config` dict which contains all the information needed to instantiate the required toy MDP.
+Please see [`example.py`](example.py) for some simple examples of how to use these.
 For further details, please refer to the documentation in [`mdp_playground/envs/rl_toy_env.py`](mdp_playground/envs/rl_toy_env.py).

-2) **Complex Environment Wrappers**: Similar to the toy environment, this is parameterised by a `config` dict which contains all the information needed to inject the dimensions into Atari or Mujoco environments.
+2) **Complex Environment Wrappers**: Similar to the toy environment, this is parameterised by a `config` dict which contains all the information needed to inject the dimensions into Gym environments (tested with Atari, Mujoco and ProcGen).
 Please see [`example.py`](example.py) for some simple examples of how to use these.
-The Atari wrapper is in [`mdp_playground/envs/gym_env_wrapper.py`](mdp_playground/envs/gym_env_wrapper.py) and the Mujoco wrapper is in [`mdp_playground/envs/mujoco_env_wrapper.py`](mdp_playground/envs/mujoco_env_wrapper.py).
+The generic Gym wrapper (for Atari, ProcGen, etc.) is in [`mdp_playground/envs/gym_env_wrapper.py`](mdp_playground/envs/gym_env_wrapper.py) and the Mujoco specific wrapper is in [`mdp_playground/envs/mujoco_env_wrapper.py`](mdp_playground/envs/mujoco_env_wrapper.py).

 3) **Experiments**: Experiments are launched using [`run_experiments.py`](run_experiments.py).
 Config files for experiments are located inside the [`experiments`](experiments) directory.
 Please read the [instructions](#running-experiments) below for details on how to launch experiments.